 10.4 Limited Liability:

+In connection with any claim made by a party against another party hereunder, the claiming party shall be entitled to specifically enforce the terms of this Confirmation, and recover the costs and expenses incurred by prevailing claiming party in investigating, preparing and prosecuting the claim.
+Damages, if any, shall include only actual and direct damages, and shall not include damages for loss of profits or special, punitive, exemplary, indirect, or exemplary damages, however expressed, whether based on statute or in tort, contract or otherwise.
+The provisions of this Section 10.4 shall in no manner apply to limit the indemnity provisions as used in Section 4.3.2 (it being understood that actual and direct damages suffered by Party A include amounts paid in respect of a third party claim, regardless of the nature of the damages claimed by the third party).

-NO PARTY SHALL BE REQUIRED TO PAY OR BE LIABLE FOR SPECIAL, PUNITIVE, EXEMPLARY, INCIDENTAL, CONSEQUENTIAL, OR INDIRECT DAMAGES (WHETHER OR NOT ARISING FROM ITS NEGLIGENCE) TO ANY OTHER PARTY; PROVIDED, HOWEVER, THAT NOTHING IN THIS PROVISION SHALL AFFECT THE ENFORCEABILITY OF SECTION 6(e) OF THE 1992 ISDA MASTER AGREEMENT.
-IF AND TO THE EXTENT ANY PAYMENT REQUIRED TO BE MADE PURSUANT TO THIS AGREEMENT IS DEEMED TO CONSTITUTE LIQUIDATED DAMAGES, THE PARTIES ACKNOWLEDGE AND AGREE THAT SUCH DAMAGES ARE DIFFICULT OR IMPOSSIBLE TO DETERMINE AND THAT SUCH PAYMENT IS INTENDED TO BE A REASONABLE APPROXIMATION OF THE AMOUNT OF SUCH DAMAGES AND NOT A PENALTY.No shareholder or trustee of Party B shall be held to any liability whatever for the payment of any sum of money or for damages or otherwise under this Confirmation, and this Confirmation shall not be enforceable against any such trustee in their or his or her individual capacities or capacity and this Confirmation shall be enforceable against the trustees of Party B only as such, and every person, firm, association, trust or corporation having any claim or demand arising under this Confirmation and relating to Party B, its shareholders or trustees shall look solely to the trust estate of Party B for the payment or satisfaction thereof.
+No shareholder or trustee of Party B shall be held to any liability whatever for the payment of any sum of money or for damages or otherwise under this Confirmation, and this Confirmation shall not be enforceable against any such trustee in their or his or her individual capacities or capacity and this Confirmation shall be enforceable against the trustees of Party B only as such, and every person, firm, association, trust or corporation having any claim or demand arising under this Confirmation and relating to Party B, its shareholders or trustees shall look solely to the trust estate of Party B for the payment or satisfaction thereof.

 10.5 Securities Contract: